 Central Research Topics

-- Properties of complex plasmas: dusty (having dust particles) and chemically reactive and electronegative plasmas
+- Fundamentals of complex plasmas: dusty (particle-containing) as well as chemically reactive and electronegative plasmas

-- Plasma technology and the use of plasmas in the fields of pharmacy and medicine
+- Plasma technology and applications of plasmas in pharmacy and medicine